 The Group's interest rate swaps are revalued to fair value at each balance sheet date.
-For interest rate swaps which were designated as part of a hedging relationship a gain of £5.9 million (2020: loss of £3.8 million) has been recognised in the hedging reserve in respect of the effective portion of the fair value movement and £7.2 million (2020: £6.7 million) has been reclassified from the hedging reserve to underlying finance costs in the income statement in respect of the cash paid in the period.
-The ineffective portion of the fair value movement has been recognised within the income statement.
-The cash paid of £1.6 million (2020: £1.7 million) has been recognised within underlying finance costs to ensure that underlying finance costs reflect the resulting fixed rate paid on the associated debt.
+For interest rate swaps which were designated as part of a hedging relationship a gain of £5.9 million (2020: loss of £3.8 million) has been recognised in the hedging reserve in respect of the effective portion of the fair value movement and £7.2 million (2020: £6.7 million) has been reclassified from the hedging reserve to underlying finance costs in the income statement in respect of the cash paid of £1.6 million (2020: £1.7 million) has been recognised within underlying finance costs to ensure that underlying finance costs reflect the resulting fixed rate paid on the associated debt.
 The remainder of the ineffective portion of the fair value movement, a loss of £0.8 million (2020: gain of £0.5 million), has been recognised within non-underlying items.
-In addition £12.5 million (2020: £14.6 million) of the balance remaining in the hedging reserve in respect of discontinued cash flow hedges has been reclassified to the income statement within non-underlying items.
+In addition £12.5 million (2020: £1.4.6 million) of the balance remaining in the hedging reserve in respect of discontinued cash flow hedges has been reclassified to the income statement within non-underlying items.

 For interest rate swaps which were not designated as part of a hedging relationship the fair value movement has been recognised within the income statement.
-The cash paid of £11.6 million (2020: £11.4 million) has been recognised within underlying finance costs to ensure that underlying finance costs reflect the resulting fixed rate paid on the associated debt.
-The remainder of the fair value movement, a gain of £24.0 million (2020: £7.7 million), equal to the change in the carrying value of the interest rate swaps in the period has been recognised within non-underlying items.
+The cash paid of \pounds 11.6 million (2020: \pounds 11.4 million) has been recognised within underlying finance costs to ensure that underlying finance costs reflect the resulting fixed rate paid on the associated debt.
+The remainder of the fair value movement, a gain of \pounds 24.0 million (2020: \pounds 77 million), equal to the change in the carrying value of the interest rate swaps in the period has been recognised within non-underlying items.